 Appellant did challenge Defendants' Plea in Trial Court and did show the State is not sovereign over the citizens of it.
-Appellant did challenge the Appellees' Plea and did show that District Trial Court had jurisdiction over subject matter to hear good faith claims for damages and reversal of bad law if necessary to achieve justice and to assess penalty under the law of torts.
+Appellant did challenge the Appellees' Plea and did show that District Trial Court had jurisdiction over subject matter to hear faith claims for damages and reversal of bad law if necessary to accomplish the same and to assess penalty under the law of torts.

-The Appellant has shown herein that the Fourth Court of Appeals has jurisdiction now to reverse bad law regarding state sovereignty and immunity of every kind so that citizens injured by the state may be repaired.
-The fictitious law of state sovereignty and
+The Appellant has shown herein that the Fourth Court of Appeals has jurisdiction now to reverse bad law regarding state sovereignty and immunity of every kind.
+The fictitious law of state sovereignty and governmental immunity came to Texas by the Courts without